tymyrddin/purple/source/docs/audits/nis2/hazards.md

 * Data breaches affecting many individuals
 * Compromise of network and information systems

-Next, sector considerations are important.
+Next, sector context carries weight.
 What is significant for a hospital differs from what is significant for a logistics company.
 Organisations should coordinate with their supervisory authority and sector CSIRT for guidance on thresholds.